Free Things to Do in Gaborone

 Must-see spots that don't cost a penny.

-Three Chiefs Monument Free
+Three Dikgosi Monument Free

-National Museum and Art Gallery Free
+National Museum and Art Gallery of Botswana Free

-Main Mall Walking Street Free
+Main Mall Free

 Free Cultural Experiences